0x48piraj/contre-sozial/README.md

 adb shell getevent
 ```

-The following logcat from **Helio G95 Android Q** shows a swipe gesture for a touchscreen using the Linux input protocol.
+The following logcat of executing `getevent` command from **Helio G95 Android Q** shows a swipe gesture for a touchscreen using the Linux input protocol.
 The `-l` option displays textual labels.

 ```
 <...>